exasol/virtual-schema-common-document-files/README.md

 ## Integration Tests

-This project publishes a `test-jar` with common integration tests.
-Extend class `com.exasol.adapter.document.files.AbstractDocumentFilesAdapterIT` in your virtual schema to inherit all integration tests.
+VSDF builds and publishes a `test-jar` with common integration tests for document-oriented virtual schemas that can be used by any derived virtual schema.
+The derived virtual schema only needs to extend class `com.exasol.adapter.document.files.AbstractDocumentFilesAdapterIT` to inherit all common integration tests.

 ### Performance Regression Tests